 We have to outline two main stages.
 The first one’s birth.
 The parents, if they want to, can start speaking Spanish to their baby from the second they’re born.
 This will help tune their ear to the language and its pronunciation, and help to develop a Spanish speaking linguistic environment.
 Then, at 4 years old, the child will start being able to differentiate the 2 languages and won’t mix them up.

 The final stage is when they reach 7 years old and have established Spanish as a mother tongue.
 Researchers and linguists have established that around age 7 is when a brain reaches its maturity threshold.
 While it’s not to late after this stage, the learning process will be slower than if they’d learned at a younger age.

 The child will no longer be able to learn Spanish as they would English.
 To explain this idea, we’re going to take a look at the “critical period hypothesis” a little bit later on.

 You already have some food for thought concerning your child’s bilingualism.
 Here’s some more…

-There are a number of different schools and centers around the country where foreign languages are taught.
-Admittedly, they’re only found in the country’s biggest cities.
-While they traditionally focused on children in school, college students, and adult learners, they’ve started moving towards teaching the very youngest children another language.
+There are a number of different schools and centres in different countries where foreign languages are taught.
+Admittedly, they’re normally only found in the biggest cities.
+While they have traditionally focused on children in school, university students, and adult learners, they’ve started moving towards teaching the very youngest children another language.

-There are a number of immersion daycare centers that offer classes and activities for children.
+There are a number of immersion daycare centres that offer classes and activities for children.
 (Source: pixabay.com)

-This means there are daycare centers where children as young as 3, which can show them how to go about learning Spanish.
+This means there are daycare centres for children as young as 3, which can show them how to go about learning Spanish.
 The approach is different to typical language classes as the children are very young.
 They tend to learn through games and media resources rather than the language education you were used to in school.

 Your child will learn their first Spanish words at a very young age.
 This is great for parents who feel that their own Spanish isn’t good enough to speak to their child in their earliest years.
-This does mean that your child will start learning Spanish towards the important age of 4 when they start distinguishing the languages.
+This also means that your child will start learning Spanish around the important age of 4 when they start distinguishing the languages.

-This is why immersion daycare centers might be the best way to make your child fall in love with language learning, whilst keeping it fun and educational at the same time.
+This is why immersion daycare centres might be the best way to make your child fall in love with language learning, whilst keeping it fun and educational at the same time.

 Earlier we spoke about reaching age 7.
-If you’ve read our other article, you’ll know that this age comes from the “critical period hypothesis”.
-This idea came about during the 1960s and states that there’s a certain period in our development (a window, in other words) where learning a language will be much simpler.
+This age comes from the “critical period hypothesis”.
+This idea came about during the 1960s, and states that there’s a certain period in our development (a window, in other words) where learning a language is much simpler.

 The biolinguist Eric Lenneberg worked on this question and the critical period hypothesis showed that the perfect time for learning a 2nd mother tongue is between 2 years old and the start of puberty.
 If you’re interested in this sort of thing, we recommend you check out his work even though the theory still remains somewhat disputed.

-If your Spanish isn’t great, you may want to start by saying a few Spanish phrases to your baby.
-You might even want to learn Spanish online for yourself before you start or study Spanish with the help of your own tutor.
+If your Spanish isn’t great, you may want to start by saying a few Spanish phrases to your child.
+You might even want to learn Spanish online yourself before you start, or study Spanish with the help of your own tutor.

 Your child will thank you for teaching them Spanish.
 (Source: stock.tookapic.com)